SABLE ISLAND HORSES, DUNES AND SEALS

 Helicopter flight along the length of Sable Island National Park

 Meeting with Zoe Lucas from the Sable Island Institute

 6-8 hours of guided walking and exploration by fully equipped Kattuk Expeditions guide

 Visits to the many grazing areas of the island's wild horses

-Guided walk will include the main station and outbuildings (exterior), the areas most frequented by horses and the north beach seal colony
+Guided walk will include the main station and some outbuildings (exterior), the areas most frequented by horses and Grey Seal colony

 Walking / hiking on sand beaches and over sand dunes on horse paths

 7:00 a.m. - Arrive at Vision Air helicopter terminal for flight orientation

 8:00 - Depart Halifax International Airport en-route to Sable Island